Alston, Cumbria: Climate

+There is no official Met Office weather station in Alston; the nearest and most appropriate station is approximately 27 kilometers (16.8 miles) away, near Warcop.
+In reality, the climate of Alston is likely to be slightly cooler and slightly wetter than the values in the table below imply, being approximately 70m (230ft) higher in elevation above mean sea level.

 History

 Early settlements

 The earliest evidence of population in the area comes from pottery fragments, a gold basket-earring and flint tools found in one of two barrows located 2 mi NNW of Alston at Kirkhaugh.
 Excavated in 1935, the barrows were dated between 2000 BC and 1700 BC.

 Evidence of Roman activity in the area comes from the earth ramparts of Whitley Castle, thought to be the Roman fort (Castra) of Epiacum built and rebuilt by the Sixth and Twentieth Legions between the 2nd and 3rd centuries.
 The fort lies on the Maiden Way Roman road which runs north from Kirkby Thore (Bravoniacum) to Carvoran (Magnae) on Hadrian's Wall.
 Whitley Castle would have guarded this central supply route to Hadrian's Wall, and may also have helped protect lead and silver deposits in the upper reaches of the South Tyne valley.

 The name of the town is recorded in 1164–71 as Aldeneby and in 1209 as Aldeneston, and seems to mean "the settlement or farmstead belonging to [a Viking man named] Halfdan".

+By 1841 the town had 1,650 inhabitants.